 Finally, the shaping factor in Shaping Option A – i.e., ratio term in equations (4) and (5) – adjusts observed net system load to account for the impact of BTM PV generation.
 A significant amount of energy consumption that would otherwise appear in observed net system load data is masked by BTM generation that does not participate as Generator Assets in the ISO New England wholesale market.
 The output of these BTM generators appears to the ISO as a reduction in observed net system load.
 The largest component of BTM generation is PV.
 PV generation has a summer performance pattern that follows a specific and near coincident pattern with that of EERs, and BTM PV continues to grow significantly over time.
+BTM-PV, however, should not be expected to produce performance in overnight hours.

 Since hourly EER performance is correlated to actual total system load (i.e., overall energy consumption levels) and not to observed net system load – which is net of BTM PV production – observed net system load should be reconstituted prior to calibrating EER performance levels.
 Such reconstitution would result in another favorable property – avoiding bias in EER performance calculations.
 Bias would occur if BTM PV output is different during a scarcity condition compared with its average output during Demand Resource On-Peak Hours or Seasonal Peak Hours.
 The ACP of an EER would be biased downwards during periods of higher BTM PV output, and upwards during periods with lower or no BTM PV output.
+The proposed methodology utilizes ISO System Planning values for installed BTM PV energy production during the reference periods used in the denominator of equations (4) and (5) and ISO System Operation’s estimate of PV output in real-time used in the numerator of each equation.

 Shaping Option B